 HealthScout AI Analysis

-Goal: To determine whether the PSMA-targeted alpha radioligand therapy AAA817 improves outcomes versus investigator’s choice of standard of care in adults with PSMA-positive metastatic castration-resistant prostate cancer (mCRPC) who have progressed after ARPI, taxane-based chemotherapy, and [177Lu]Lu-PSMA therapy, and to confirm the recommended Phase 3 dose and characterize safety and tolerability.
+Goal: To determine whether the PSMA-targeted alpha radioligand therapy AAA817 improves outcomes versus investigator’s choice of standard of care in adults with PSMA-positive metastatic castration-resistant prostate cancer (mCRPC) who have received an ARPI, taxane chemotherapy, and progressed on or after 177Lu-PSMA therapy; and to refine and confirm the recommended Phase 3 dose of AAA817.

-Patients: Adults ≥18 years with histologically/cytologically confirmed prostate adenocarcinoma, castrate testosterone levels, PSMA-positive disease by PSMA PET/CT, prior ARPI and taxane chemotherapy, and progression on or after 177Lu-PSMA therapy.
-ECOG 0–2 and at least one measurable or evaluable metastatic lesion are required.
-Key exclusions include recent investigational therapy, prior 225Ac-based agents, unstable or symptomatic CNS metastases requiring steroids, acute kidney injury or chronic kidney disease, baseline Grade ≥2 xerostomia, significant recent cardiovascular disease, and active/recent other malignancies.
+Patients: Adults (≥18 years) with histologically/cytologically confirmed prostate adenocarcinoma, castrate testosterone levels, PSMA-positive disease on PSMA PET/CT, prior ARPI and taxane chemotherapy, and radiographic progression on or after 177Lu-PSMA therapy.
+ECOG 0–2 required.
+Key exclusions include recent investigational therapy, any prior 225Ac-based investigational compound, unstable or symptomatic CNS metastases requiring steroids, acute kidney injury or chronic kidney disease, ≥Grade 2 xerostomia at baseline, significant recent cardiovascular events, and other active malignancies within 5 years (with specified exceptions).

-Design: International, multicenter, open-label, randomized Phase II/III study conducted in two parts.
-Phase II randomizes participants to two AAA817 dose levels to select a recommended Phase 3 dose based on biochemical response, safety, and tolerability.
-Phase III randomizes participants 1:1 to the recommended AAA817 dose versus investigator’s choice of standard of care to compare efficacy and safety.
+Design: International, multicenter, randomized, open-label Phase II/III study.
+Phase II compares two AAA817 dose regimens to define the recommended Phase 3 dose; Phase III randomizes patients 1:1 to AAA817 at the recommended dose versus investigator’s choice of standard of care.
+Approximately 432 participants are planned.

-Outcomes: Phase II primary endpoints: biochemical response rate (confirmed PSA50), safety (AEs/SAEs/deaths), and tolerability metrics (dose interruptions/reductions/discontinuations, dose intensity, exposure).
-Key Phase II secondary endpoints: rPFS, PFS, ORR, DCR, OS.
+Outcomes: Phase II primary endpoints: biochemical response rate (confirmed PSA50), safety (AEs/SAEs/deaths), and tolerability (dose interruptions, reductions, discontinuation, dose intensity, exposure).
+Key Phase II secondary endpoints: rPFS, PFS, ORR, DCR, and OS.
 Phase III co-primary endpoints: rPFS and OS.
-Phase III key secondary endpoints: PFS, ORR, DCR, duration of response, time to first radiographic soft-tissue progression, time to first symptomatic skeletal event, PSA50 response, patient-reported symptoms and HRQoL (FACT-P PCS), and time to worst pain worsening (BPI-SF).
+Phase III secondary endpoints include PFS, ORR, DCR, duration of response, time to first radiographic soft tissue progression, time to first symptomatic skeletal event, PSA50 response, patient-reported symptoms and HRQoL (FACT-P PCS), and time to worsening of worst pain (BPI-SF).

 Eligibility More information